petergardfjall/dotfiles/cheat/sheets/linux.cheat.md

     # NOTE the trailing slash (it means 'the contents of path' rather than
     # 'path' itself)
     rsync --update -av --dry-run user@host:/path/ .

+## Laptop - prevent machine from suspending when lid is closed
+This can be useful if the laptop is used as a desktop computer, for example connected to an external display, and the lid should be closed to keep things tidy looking.

+1. Add the following setting to `/etc/systemd/logind.conf`

+        HandleLidSwitch=ignore

+2. Restart the login daemon: `sudo service systemd-logind restart` for the setting to take effect.

+Next, we'd like the lock screen to not blank and freeze:

+- Update `/usr/bin/xflock4`: make sure it runs the lightdm greeter via:

+        dm-tool switch-to-greeter